 How to Grow and Care for Echeveria 'Ramillete Crested'

 Light: Echeveria 'Ramillete Crested' requires full sun to partial shade for optimal growth.
 Therefore, place it near the brightest window in your home.
-If you move the plant outside in spring, gradually avoid exposure to intense afternoon sun.
+If you move the plant outside in spring, gradually acclimate it to full sun.

 Soil: Having soil that drains quickly is most important for growing a healthy succulent.
 While many growers prefer to create their own soil mix, commercial soil mixes for succulents will work fine.

 Temperature: High temperatures are not a problem as long as there is plenty of fresh air, but Echeveria 'Ramillete Crested' is a tender succulent and must be brought indoors if there is a risk of freezing temperatures.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

 Watering: This plant prefers the "soak and dry" method during the growing season.
 Water deeply and then let the soil completely dry out before watering again.
 Water sparingly during the winter, only enough to keep the plant from shriveling.
 Above all, if you have a saucer under the pot, do not forget to empty the excess water.

 Fertilizing: Although it can grow well without fertilizer, Echeveria 'Ramillete Crested' may benefit from extra nutrients.
-Feed only during the growing season and use a water-soluble fertilizer diluted to half the recommended strength.
+Feed only during the growing season and use a water-soluble fertilizer diluted to half-strength.

 Repotting: If growing it in a container, repot as needed in spring or early summer, but ensure the soil is dry before you start.
 Also, always use a container with drainage holes.